petrakol/blockxpand-icp/README.md

    are skipped if `dfx` cannot be installed.
 3. On pull requests the GitHub Actions workflow runs tests, clippy, and a test deployment via `deploy.sh`.
+4. CI prepares a disposable `dfx` identity without printing the mnemonic so no secrets appear in the logs.

 ## Further reading